apify/apify-docs/sources/platform/storage/index.md

 Any storage can be accessed from any [Actor](../actors/index.mdx) or [task](../actors/running/tasks.md) run as long as you know its **name** or **ID**.
 You can access and manage storages from other runs using the same methods or endpoints as with storages from your current run.

-[Datasets](./dataset.md) and [key-value stores](./key_value_store.md) can be used concurrently by multiple actors.
-This means that multiple actors or tasks running at the same time can **write** data to a single dataset or key-value store.
+[Datasets](./dataset.md) and [key-value stores](./key_value_store.md) can be used concurrently by multiple Actors.
+This means that multiple Actors or tasks running at the same time can **write** data to a single dataset or key-value store.
 The same applies for reading data – multiple runs can **read** data from datasets and key-value stores concurrently.

 [Request queues](./request_queue.md), on the other hand, only allow multiple runs to **add new data**.
-A request queue can only be processed by one actor or task run at any one time.
+A request queue can only be processed by one Actor or task run at any one time.

 > When multiple runs try to write data to a storage at the same time, it isn't possible to control the order in which the data will be written.
 It will be written whenever the request is processed. <br/>
 > In key-value stores and request queues, the same applies for deleting records: if a request to delete a record is made shortly before a request to read that same record, the second request will fail.